Domestic Violence and Custody Issues

 Missouri Coalition Against Domestic and Sexual Violence

 Domestic violence is a pattern of assaultive and coercive behaviors used by some individuals to control their partners.
 There are many types of domestic violence:

 - Physical abuse is what most people think of when they think of domestic violence.
-Physical abuse includes hitting, punching, slapping, kicking, choking, shoving, being hit with objects or being held against one's will.
+Examples of physical abuse include hitting, punching, slapping, kicking, choking, shoving, hitting with objects and holding someone against their will.

-- Emotional abuse includes yelling, name-calling, repeated insults, isolation, threats or hurting pets.
-Emotional abuse also includes "crazy-making," a process that questions the victim's sense of what is real and what isn't.
+- Emotional abuse includes yelling, name-calling, repeated insults, isolation, threats and hurting pets.
+Emotional abuse also includes crazy-making, a complex and intentional process that causes an individual to question what is real.

-- Sexual abuse includes, among other things, unwanted sexual touching, demanding sex and rape.
-Marital rape is also a type of sexual abuse.
-Marital rape is defined as any sexual activity by a married or cohabiting partner that is performed without the consent of the other partner.
+- Sexual abuse includes, among other things, unwanted sexual touching, rape and demanding sex.
+Marital rape is also a type of sexual abuse and is defined as any sexual activity by a married or cohabiting partner performed without the consent of the other partner.

-- Stalking includes following someone when they leave the house, harassing phone calls, purposefully running into the victim in public places, and calling or stopping by the partner's workplace too often.
+- Stalking is a pattern of harassment, including following someone when they leave their house, harassing phone calls, purposefully running into the victim in public places, and calling or stopping by someone's workplace too often.